natacski/natacski.github.io/README.md

-# assignment-starter
+# Front End 1 Week 1 Assignment Direcctions
-Blank Code the Dream repository for student assignments
+Instructions for week 1 are as follows.